leszekhanusz/diffusion-ui/README.md

 TODO:

-* Saving generated images in a gallery in a panel to the right
 * Using localStorage to save generated pictures and configuration options
 * Allow to add custom backends saved to localStorage using a json file
 * Zoom out functionality